Improving the policy response to infectious disease: The case of dengue in Brazil

-In a second overarching project, The Cost of Dengue Project, I provide new insights on the cost of disease, focusing on dengue fever in Brazil.
+In a second overarching project, The Cost of Diseases Project, I provide new insights on the cost of disease, focusing currently on dengue fever in Brazil.

 Dr Koppensteiner's project aims at the targeted dissemination of his research findings to policymakers in Brazilian state secretariats of health, responsible for decisions on vector control programmes and the adoption of dengue vaccines.
 He will work closely with public servants in the state of Minas Gerais to disseminate the research findings and its relevance for decisions in their scope to all 27 state secretariats and federal health agents.

 The aim is to inform these policymakers about improved information on the benefits of interventions aimed at reducing transmission of dengue.
 The evidence from his research will provide policymakers in Brazil with new estimates of the consequences of dengue virus not previously documented in literature.